inframarauder/pmdb-api/README.md

 This is an open source movie database (similar to IMDb).
 Several movies are listed here.
 The users can rate and write reviews for the movies.
 The rating of a movie is calculated based upon ratings given by various users.
 Only admin can add/edit/delete a movie.

-It is a demo Node.js,Express and MongoDB REST API, built with the purpose of:

-- demonstrating how to build a REST API using the above techonologies
-- demonstrating programming best practices and organizing code in a very maintainable manner
-- serving as a mock backend for anyone who is venturing out to learn a new frontend framework

-Concepts Covered:

-- Basic CRUD operations using Express and Mongoose
-- Server side validation using Joi
-- Error handling
-- User authentication using access and refresh tokens
-- Protecting routes
-- Managing user roles
-- Mongoose populate method
-- Mongoose middleware (pre and post save hooks)
-- Mongoose schema level methods

 Deployed at : https://pmdbapi.herokuapp.com/

 ### Running the App